leafchild0/auth-buddy/README.md

 Installing will require just 2 steps:

     - Build client-side code in auth-client module by running 'npm run build'
-    - Build everything else by running 'gradl build' in the root of the project
+    - Build everything else by running 'gradle build' in the root of the project

 #### Running
 Running will require the following steps: